 7. Criminal background check consent and compliance agreement

-· Satisfactory score(s) on the standardized preadmission assessment exam (TEAS); the overall score must be 68.3 or higher and the reading sub-category score must be within the “proficient” range .)
-Evidence reflects that students who score at the “proficient” level or higher are academically prepared to be successful in upper level nursing coursework.
-NOTE: The TEAS testing limit is 2 test attempts at least 3 months apart within a calendar year.
+· Satisfactory score(s) on the standardized preadmission assessment exam (TEAS); the overall score must be 68.3 or higher and the reading score must be 76.1 or higher.
+NOTE: The TEAS testing limit is 2 testing attempts at least 3 months apart within a calendar year.
 Tests taken at ALL testing locations count towards the maximum number of test attempts